YehoanatnEzra/Oop-Huji/2- Bricker/README.md

 ## **Installation & running**
 - Clone the repository (if not already done).
-- Navigate to the Bricker project
+- Navigate to the Bricker project.
-- This project requires an external library, so download DanoGameLab 1.1.0 - 17.10.23 (https://danthe1st.itch.io/danogamelab).).
+- This project requires an external library, so download DanoGameLab 1.1.0 - 17.10.23 (https://danthe1st.itch.io/danogamelab).
-- Run BrickerGameManager
+- Run BrickerGameManager.